andrevargas22/Dog_Breed_Classification/README.md

 There are two datasets used in this project, a Dog Image Dataset and a Human Image Datasets.
 Both are available for download here:

 [Dog Dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
-Unzip the folder and place it in the repo, at location "/dogImages".
+Unzip the folder and place it in main folder with the jupyter notebook, at location "/dogImages".
 The "/dogImages" folder should contain 133 folders, each corresponding to a different dog breed.

 [Human Dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
-Unzip the folder and place it in the repo, at location "/lfw".
+Unzip the folder and place it in main folder with the jupyter notebook, at location "/lfw".

 ### Table of Contents